 This may be for creative work, research, collaboration, discussions with fellow artists, rest, recreation, and/or convalescence.

-For stays starting in 2017, Artists may receive support for up to 15 days, dated from their first day of residence.
-A maximum of two grants may be made to any one Artist during the year, but the total number of days remains as 15.
+For 2019, the normal maximum number of days' grant which is available to any one Artist is 12.
+A maximum of 4 grants may be made to any one Artist during the year, but the total number of days normally remains as 12.
 Details for future years will be announced.

 The Trust will pay a portion of the board and lodging costs directly to the place of residence.
 The balance of the bill is the responsibility of the Artist.
-Please note that the Trust will not normally pay an entire bill and Artists will usually be expected to contribute towards the costs.
+Please note that the Trust will not always pay an entire bill and Artists will often be expected to contribute a small amount towards the costs.

-Because of the special relationship the Trust has with Hawkwood College, beneficiaries of the Trust are also eligible for a discounted daily rate there; this means that the £70 grant will go even further towards meeting the bill.
+Because of the special relationship the Trust has with Hawkwood College, beneficiaries of the Trust are also eligible for a discounted daily rate there.
 When making a booking at Hawkwood, successful beneficiaries should mention that they are receiving a Trust grant.

-Any grant money allocated to an Artist but not used will generally not be carried forward.
+Grants are available for use from a month after the date of informing the Artist, and then for 6 months from that date.
+Any grant money allocated to an Artist but not used will not be carried forward.
 On occasion, the Trust may offer a grant covering a shorter period than that applied for.
 Again, if this is not taken up by the applicant, the offer will not be held over for a different application.

 The trustees will decide on the allocation of grants based on the annual income of the charity from the fund investments, balancing donations through the year.

 The trustees' decisions on eligibility and applications are final, and they are not required to give reasons for their decisions.

 The website is currently open for Applications; please see the News Page for further details.
 Please also note that the only email address now functioning is firstname.lastname@example.org which may also be accessed via this website.